-LEXINGTON, MA (WHDH) - A teacher and teacher’s aide at a Lexington school are on administrative leave after allegations they abused a child with special needs.
+LEXINGTON, MASS.
+(WHDH) - A teacher and teacher’s aide at a Lexington school are on administrative leave after allegations they abused a child with special needs.

 The child attends the Harrington School in Lexington.
 The child’s mother said in early January, she learned that her child was being abused by their teacher and aide.